sauveerk/projects/Connecting-VPCs-Using-TransitGateway.md

 ![alt text](Images/tgw/blackholeping.png)

 - TGW is a regional resource.
-For inter-region connectivity, tgw in those regions can be peered.
+For inter-region connectivity, TGW in those regions can be peered.

-- TGW is not only for connecting VPCs, but it can also help in connecting with on-prem environment through VPN attachment, third party appliances or a Direct Connect gateway using a transit virtual interface.
+- TGW is not only for connecting VPCs, but it can also help in connecting with on-prem environment through VPN attachment, third party appliances, or a Direct Connect gateway (using a transit virtual interface).
 For a VPN/Direct Connect connection attachment, routes in the Transit Gateway route table propagate to your on-premises router/firewall using Border Gateway Protocol (BGP).
 The prefixes advertised over BGP session from on-premises router/firewall are propagated to the TGW route table.